agronomy4future/datazip/README.md

 96318    18.092
 96319    18.092

-# using datazip(dataA) is no practical benefit to saving such a large code block in your R script.
-In this case, a better approach is to export the code to R file instead.

-setwd("C:/Users/Desktop") # set up the pathway to save the file

-datazip(dataA, output="dataA_output.r") # to save the code as .r file

-df_loaded_r= dataunzip("dataA_output.r") # to import .r file to R as data frame
+setwd("C:/Users/Desktop") # set up the pathway to save the file datazip(dataA, output="dataA_output.r") # to save the code as .r file df_loaded_r= dataunzip("dataA_output.r") # to import .r file to R as data frame print(tail(df_loaded_r, 5))

-print(tail(df_loaded_r, 5))
 ```